 Look at verse 13.
 When the apostles arrived in Jerusalem they went upstairs to the room where they were staying.
 Those present were Peter, John, James and Andrew; Philip and Thomas, Bartholomew and Matthew; James son of Alphaeus and Simon the Zealot, and Judas son of James (13).
 These are the Eleven, Jesus’ chosen disciples.
 What did the apostles do while waiting for the Holy Spirit?
 Did they sit around and do nothing?
 Or did they have only discussion to decide how to prepare themselves to receive the Holy Spirit?
 No.

 Look at verse 14.
 “They all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers.”
 Finally, they recognized the importance of prayer.
 As we all know, the disciples were not men of prayer.
-In the book of gospel, we don’t see any scene of prayer in the disciples.
+In the gospels, we don’t see any scene of prayer by the disciples.
 But finally the disciples realized that the best way to wait for the Holy Spirit was to pray and especially pray together.
 Prayer is the expression of total dependence on God.
 Jesus especially taught the disciples in Matthew 18:20, “Where two or three gather in my name, there am I with them.”

 When Jesus was not with them in his physical form and they had just his promise to receive the Holy Spirit, they remembered Jesus’ teaching about the importance of prayer and especially united prayer.
 Now finally they all joined together in prayer.
 Humanly speaking, it was a miracle.
 It was an impossible thing to them.
 To join together is to become one.
 These eleven men had distinct personalities, and had struggled with one another for more power.
 They could not become one in their own human character.
 But now they joined together in prayer.
 It was because they met the risen Christ and in the risen Christ, they came to know that Jesus was crucified to crucify their sins; their human ambition, selfishness and earth-bound dream.
 Through Jesus’ death and resurrection, they came to understand God’s Agape love; unconditional, sacrificial, and life-giving love.
 In the risen Christ, they received the same direction and life goal to obey the world mission command.
 When they saw each other in light of the world mission command, they realized that they were members of the same team, not rivals.
-So, now they could be one in spirit with a common prayer topic and their common goal. .
+So, now they could be one in spirit with a common prayer topic and their common goal.
 We need to have an individual prayer before God like Jesus who prayed in the solitary place alone in the early morning.
 But at the same time we need united prayer to obey Jesus’ world mission command.
 Jesus promised that he would be among us when we pray together.
 (Matthew 18:20) Individually we are weak.
 But when we join together in prayer with a common goal, nothing is impossible because the Holy Spirit works through this vessel of unity.

 Historically, there have been many examples that when men joined together in prayer to obey Jesus’ command, there was a great work of God.
 One time in 2010, Dr. Henry Kim introduced the movement of prayer chain done by Moravians in Germany, 1727.
 Their prayer chain meeting lasted 100 years.
 Through their prayer chain, God blessed them to send out more than 100 missionaries within 30 years especially to very difficult place to serve.
 As we know, our UBF world campus mission also began through earnest united prayer among campus students.